AnyaLeung/Rust_Compiler/README.md

 ***

-* ProjectEin: To generate token, use `./make.sh`, and then use `./a.out` to input your rust programme.
+* ProjectEin: To generate token, use `./make.sh` to generate lex.yy.c and a.out.
+* Then use `./a.out` to input your rust program and get tokens.